Netanyahu pushes back against new pressure over Gaza and hostages: 'No one will preach to me'

 Al-Hayya also said Hamas had offered “great flexibility,” including reducing its demand for 500 Palestinian prisoners to be released in exchange for each captive Israeli soldier to 50, and from 250 Palestinian prisoners or each Israeli civilian hostage to 30.
 He accused Israel of introducing new conditions including increasing the number of prisoners who would be deported upon release and banning the release of elderly or ill prisoners serving life sentences.

+Hamas' armed wing, the al-Qassam Brigades, appeared to say in a statement Monday that it now had a policy of killing any hostages that Israel tries to rescue.
+It said that after Israeli troops rescued four hostages in a deadly raid in June, it issued new orders to its fighters guarding hostages on how to deal with them if Israeli troops approach.
+It said that Netanyahu's insistence on using military pressure instead of reaching a deal "will mean they (hostages) will return to their families in coffins."

-Three were reportedly among those who would have been released in the first phase of the cease-fire proposal outlined by Biden in July.
+Three of the slain hostages were reportedly among those who would have been released in the first phase of the cease-fire proposal outlined by Biden in July.

 Thousands attended the funeral Monday for one of the six, Israeli-American Hersh Goldberg-Polin.
 He was one of the best-known hostages, with his parents leading a high-profile campaign for the captives' release, meeting with Biden and Pope Francis and addressing the Democratic National Convention last month.